DoctorWhoof/RCC/RCC_TODO.md

 		[ ] Add Noise
 		[ ] Volume + -
 		[ ] Smooth

+	[X] Bug: "effective_in" calculation needs to take into account non-looping envelopes (effective_in will only happen after one full envelope length)
+		[?]
+Warn user that a mix of looping and non-looping envelopes can lead to undesirable exports [?]
+MAYBE: Try to calculate accurate loop_in when loops are in a mixed state and export pre-roll is used

+	[X] BUG: Square Lead loop points not export correctly below E2

+	[X] Implement line_edit focus fix for spinboxes

 	[X] Loading and saving
 		[X] Session file, loaded and saved automatically